 The IRB will maintain a separate IRB study file for each research application (protocol) that it receives for review.
-Protocols will be assigned a unique identification number by the IRB Administrative Staff and entered into the IRB tracking system.
+Protocols will be assigned a unique identification number by our electronic software submission system IRB Manager.

 Accurate records are maintained of all communications to and from the IRB.
-Copies are filed in the Principal Investigator's project file.
+Copies are filed in the Principal Investigator's project file in IRB Manager.
 The IRB maintains a separate file for each research protocol that includes, but is not limited to:

-- Protocol and all other documents submitted as part of a new protocol application - Protocol and all other documents submitted as part of a request for continuing review/termination of research application.
-This also includes progress reports, statements of significant new findings provided to participants, reports of injuries to patients - Documents submitted and reviewed after the study has been approved, including reports of modifications to research/amendments and adverse event reports - Copy of IRB-approved Consent Form - DHHS-approved sample consent form document and protocol, when they exist - IRB reviewer forms (when expedited review procedures are used) and scientific reviewer forms (where applicable) - Documentation of type of IRB review - For expedited review, documentation of any determinations required by the regulations and protocolspecific findings supporting those determinations, including: - o waiver or alteration of the consent process - o research involving pregnant women, fetuses, and neonates - o research involving prisoners - o research involving children - o research involving persons with impaired cognitive function - Documentation of all IRB review actions - Notification of expiration of IRB approval to the Principal Investigator and instructions for submitting relevant continuing review materials - Notification of suspension of research - Correspondence pertaining to appeals - Copies of approval letters and forms that describe what Principal Investigator must have before beginning the study - IRB correspondence to and from research investigators - All other IRB correspondence related to the research - For devices, a report of prior investigations - Reports of unanticipated problems involving risk to subjects or others and adverse events.
+- Protocol and all other documents submitted as part of a new protocol application (investigator brochure if applicable, recruitment materials if applicable - Protocol and all other documents submitted as part of a request for continuing review/termination of research application.
+This also includes progress reports, statements of significant new findings provided to participants, reports of injuries to patients - Documents submitted and reviewed after the study has been approved, including reports of modifications to research/amendments and adverse event reports - Copy of IRB-approved Consent Form - DHHS-approved sample consent form document and protocol, when they exist - IRB reviewer forms (when expedited review procedures are used) and scientific reviewer forms (where applicable) - Documentation of type of IRB review - For expedited review, actions taken by the reviewer, documentation of any determinations required by the regulations and protocol-specific findings supporting those determinations, including: - waiver or alteration of the consent process - rationale for conducting continuing review of research that otherwise would not require continuing review - o rationale for a determination that research appearing on the list of eligible expedited review categories is greater than minimal risk - o research involving pregnant women, fetuses, and neonates - o research involving children - o research involving persons with impaired cognitive function - Documentation of all IRB review actions - Notification of expiration of IRB approval to the Principal Investigator and instructions for submitting relevant continuing review materials - Notification of suspension of research - Correspondence pertaining to appeals - Copies of approval letters and forms that describe what Principal Investigator must have before beginning the study - IRB correspondence to and from research investigators

+- All other IRB correspondence related to the research - For devices, a report of prior investigations - Reports of unanticipated problems involving risk to subjects or others and adverse events. - Documentation of Non-Compliance - A resume or CV and a Conflict of Interest Disclosure (study specific) for each member of the study team - Data and safety monitoring reports